- Kevin G. Long, President, Employee Benefits Law Group

 My mission is growing your income with the resources you have.
 In the process you build a great firm that attracts the best clients and employees.

 I work to create the kind of community I want to live in.
-Some ways I do that are via the Rotary Club of San Jose, as a Co-Founder of Silicon Valley Rotary Means Business, volunteering as a team leader with Rebuilding Together Silicon Valley, founding a program for blind Veterans at the Military Vehicle Technology Foundation, as a pro bono project manager for the Taproot Foundation, and managing a 50-tree apricot orchard at my church.
+Some ways I do that are via Rotary, as a Co-Founder of a Rotary Means Business chapter, volunteering as a team leader with Rebuilding Together, founding a program for blind Veterans at the Military Vehicle Technology Foundation, as a pro bono project manager for the Taproot Foundation, and managing a 50-tree apricot orchard at my church.

 Check out my full background on LinkedIn.